AdGreen Carbon Calculator Methodology

 Working with activities

-For ‘finished’ footprints of the advertising production service being supplied, AdGreen recommends the tool is used when the production is being wrapped, when ‘actual’ activity data is available, rather than using estimated data and re-doing the process with the actual data later.
+For ‘finished’ footprints of the advertising production service being supplied, AdGreen recommends Final Footprints are created when the production is being wrapped, when ‘actual’ activity data is available, rather than using estimated data and re-doing the process with the actual data later.
 Given the fast turnaround of advertising production projects, and the scale of adoption required for an overall carbon reduction of the service, this recommendation effectively halves the burden for production teams, and makes it more likely that they will finish a footprint, which in turn grows the dataset, and industry carbon literacy.

+Only Final Footprints go into a company's dataset - and AdGreen's.
 This advice will also result in more accurate data, as the information going in will be actual from the start, rather than estimated data which needs to be updated later and may not be.

-Using the data
+Using Final Footprint data

 For policy setting